eagle840/killercoda-labs/workInProgress/full_stack/step2.md

 # mock api

 Now we'll add a simple document server to store our state changes.
-In the next step we'll connect to an Sql server

 Using the npm built in api server [json-server](https://www.npmjs.com/package/json-server)